 Community Organizer and Capacity Builder Model

-In this model, the skills and roles of a CHW include the ability to:
+In this model, the core skills of a CHW include communication, relationship building, critical thinking, and problem-solving.
+These skills enable CHWs to:

-- Provide support to individuals and communities for identifying and prioritizing needs and using available resources to meet those needs
+- Provide support for identifying and using available resources to meet community needs

 - Build or participate in rural networks and coalitions

-To develop a more coordinated approach to serving the community, CHWs build relationships with a diverse range of individuals and organizations, including:
+In this model, CHWs may be employed by a community organization, healthcare provider, or other organization.
+To support a coordinated approach to serving the community, CHWs build relationships with a wide range of individuals and organizations, including:

 - Public health organizations